AkashAsthana/Multiplayer-CLI-UNO/README.md

 # Multiplayer CLI UNO

+A text based version of UNO (based on official UNO rules) played on the terminal with multiple other players.

 #### Setup
  * Download all the files except **Procfile** and **server.js**
  * All the players (max.
 7) need to download the the files in their system